JessPost/VG_Review/README.md

 ### Contributions

-- **Jessica**: Focused on CRUD functionality, Bootstrap integration for the UI, and Azure hosting.
+- **Jessica**: Focused on CRUD functionality, Bootstrap integration for the UI, implemented search functionality, and Azure hosting.
 - **Austin**: Worked on implementing Identity for user authentication, managing name display across the app, and drafting this README.

 ## Getting Started